How To Make A Card

 Once my card was complete, I punched a hole in the top left corner.
 I threaded gold gift wrap ribbon through the hole and tied it to the handle of the parcel bag.

-There's no harm in using reference material for your drawings, I still do it because I don't trust my imagination!
+There's no harm in using reference material, I still do it because I don't trust my imagination!

-I looked up Google Translate so I could see what her name represents in Japanese writing.
+I looked up Google Translate to find what her name represents in Japanese writing.

 Shinto Gateway Drawing

-To keep with the Japanese theme of the card, I drew a Shinto Gateway.
+To keep with the Japanese theme, I drew a Shinto Gateway.

 Actually, the landscape was so easy with a few scattered lines here and there.

-Put your initials on your drawing in a discreet place and make a copy of the artwork for your records.
+Put your initials in a discreet place near the edges of the illustration and make a copy of the artwork for your records.

 Make A Gift Card

-I don't use a copied verse because it's a handmade card and I like to write my own gratitude for knowing that person and what he/she means to me.
+I don't use a copied verse because I like to write my own gratitude for knowing that person and what he/she means to me.

-When you teach yourself to draw, you open up many pathways.
-You will likely spend some wonderful moments experimenting with all different mediums in drawing or painting.
+When you teach yourself to draw, it opens up many pathways.
+You will likely spend some wonderful moments experimenting with all the different mediums at your disposal.

-Drawing also gives you the opportunity to venture into crafts you never dreamed you'd be able to produce.
-If you are keen to try out new arts and craft ideas, check out these Free Lesson Plans, you'll find heaps of ideas and tutorials.
+This hobby also gives you the opportunity to venture into crafts you never dreamed you'd be able to produce.

 Really, you will never know what you are capable of doing until you set challenges for yourself.
-Now you are aware of how to make a card so easily, who knows what you'll tackle next!
+You now know how to make a card so who knows what you'll tackle next?

 Drawing is a hobby to be enjoyed and it's up to you (and me!) to make it so.